How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 Because it was part of their industrial policy.

-It was part of their national security agenda to do that, because now they can leverage that against the United States and others.
+It was part of their national security agenda to do that because now they can leverage that against the United States and others.

-And they had a lot of willful help with globalist-minded politicians inside the United States.
+And they had a lot of willful help with globalist minded politicians inside the United States.

 You mentioned solar panels.

-These are, it's been shown that a lot of these solar panels are internet protocol enabled, meaning they're points on the international network, on the worldwide network.
+These are, it's been shown that a lot of these solar panels are Internet protocol enabled, meaning they're points on the international network, on the worldwide network.

 Anything that is a worldwide point on the network can be used both ways.

-It could be used for intelligence collection.
+It can be used for intelligence collection.

 It could be used for remote access.